The Henry Beaufort School strives to equip our students with the technological and skills that they need to excel in an ever evolving world.

 E-Safety – This incorporates being safe online, network security, cyber bullying, identity theft and what to do in situations where this is found to have happened.

-Scratch – Building on knowledge gained at Key Stage 2 this unit allows pupils to develop their growing programming and coding skills through creating animations, games and quizzes.
+Scratch, Kodu and Python – Building on knowledge gained at Key Stage 2 this unit allows pupils to develop their growing programming and coding skills through creating animations, games and quizzes.
 Pupils will be given the opportunity to design and create their own programs, along with improving coding skills.
 This will be of interest to all pupils, particularly those interested in pursuing computing at GCSE.

 Spreadsheets – Helping pupils understand how spreadsheets work, how they can help calculations and interpret data are the aims of this module.
 Pupils will create and modify spreadsheets to improve their understanding of this useful type of software.